wso2-attic/choreo-docs/portal-docs/test.md

 ### Create and Link a Workspace

 1- Once the API key is saved, you will be prompted to create a new workspace or select an existing workspace.
-The workspaces which are already available in your postman account will be shown in the drop-down list and you may choose any of your existing workspaces as well.
+The workspaces which are already available in your Postman account will be shown in the drop-down list and you may choose any of your existing workspaces as well.

 ![Step 1](images/test/image5.png)

-2- To create a new workspace, click on + Create New option from the drop-down list.
+2- To create a new workspace, click on `+ Create New` option from the drop-down list.

 ![Step 2](images/test/image15.png)